 |

-Fallings heights and the sub-leading terms of adjoint L-functions
+Mar 28 | Wei Zhang (MIT) | Faltings heights and the sub-leading terms of adjoint L-functions

 The Kronecker limit formula is an equality relating the Faltings height of an CM elliptic curve to the sub-leading term (at s=0) of the Dirichlet L-function of an imaginary quadratic character.
 Colmez conjectured a generalization relating the Faltings height of any CM abelian variety to the subheading terms of certain Artin L-functions.
-In this talk we will formulate a “non-Artinian” generalization of (averaged) Colmez conjecture, relating the following two quantities:
+In this talk we will formulate a “non-Artinian” generalization of (averaged) Colmez conjecture, relating the following two quantities: (1) the Faltings height of certain arithmetic Chow cycles on unitary Shimura varieties, and (2) the sub-leading terms of the adjoint L-functions of (cohomological) automorphic representations of unitary groups U(n).
+The $n=1$ case of our conjecture recovers the averaged Colmez conjecture.
+We are able to prove our conjecture when $n=2$ using a relative trace formula approach that can be formulated for the general $n$.
+The “arithmetic relative Langlands” philosophy suggests that there are a lot of other similar (conjectural) phenomena involving subleading terms of L-functions and Faltings-like heights.
+Joint work with Ryan Chen and Weixiao Lu. |

-Local models and nearby cycles for $\Gamma_1(p)$-level
+April 4 | Tom Haines (UMD) | Local models and nearby cycles for $\Gamma_1(p)$-level

 The theory of local models has been a very successful tool for the study of Shimura varieties with parahoric level structure, and the theory is now very developed in that setting.
 For level structure which is deeper than Iwahori level, many complications arise, and the subject is in its infancy.
 I will first review the basic theory of local models for Iwahori level, concentrating on the general linear and general symplectic group cases.
 The main goal will be to explain what can be said about local models when the level structure is $\Gamma_1(p)$, which is slightly deeper than Iwahori level.
 For PEL Shimura varieties of Siegel type, I will define the local models using a linear algebra incarnation of Oort-Tate generators of finite flat group schemes of order $p$, and then I will explain how one uses a variant of Beilinson-Drinfeld Grassmannians and Gaitsgory's central functor adapted to pro-p Iwahori level, to study the nearby cycles on the special fibers.
 This is based on joint work in progress with Qihang Li and Benoit Stroh.